lpapailiou/neuralnetwork/README.md

 - Softplus
 - Softmax

-### Learning and mutation rate optimizer
+## Cost functions
+- MSE native
+- MSE
+- Cross entropy
+- Exponential
+- Hellinger distance
+- KLD
+- GKLD
+- ISD

+### Optimizers
-- none (static learning rate)
+- none (static)
-- stochastic gradient descent
+- stochastic gradient descent (applicable to learning rate and mutation rate)
+- dropout

 ### Parametrization
 The parametrization of the hyperparameters of the neural network can be done as following: